Penthesilea: Hugo Wolf

 Austrian composer Hugo Wolf (1860-1903) wrote a symphonic poem on the legend entitled Penthesilea (1883–85).

 Edward Bellamy

-In Edward Bellamy's book Looking Backward, the main character (Julian West) is transported in time from 1887 (oddly the discovery date of the asteroid Penthesilea) to 2000.
+In Edward Bellamy's 1888 book Looking Backward, the main character (Julian West) is transported in time from 1887 (discovery date of the asteroid Penthesilea) to 2000.
 There, in the year 2000, the main character reads a book by one of the 20th century's most famous writers by the fictional name of Berrian.
 The title of this book is "Penthesilia" [sic] and it is a romance that supposedly exposes the true power and fullest extent of love.

 Robert Graves

-In Robert Graves' short poem "Penthesileia", Achilles "for love of that fierce white naked corpse / Necrophily on her" commits, then slays Thersites for his mockery of Achilles' behavior.
+In Robert Graves' short poem "Penthesileia", Achilles becomes infatuated with Penthesilia immediately after killing her, and then slays Thersites for his mockery of Achilles' behavior.
 The last verse is open to interpretation, some have interpreted it that Penthelisea's ghost thanks Thersites for standing up for her honour, but it has been suggested that she thanks Achilles for killing Thersites.